moof-moof/variometer-tx-rx/README.md

 Arduino IDE version 0023 was used when developing these sketches.
 They may or may not work "as is" with version 1.0 and later, but this has not been tested.

-Link to project description: https://sites.google.com/site/xnebmisc/home/vario-project-3
+Link to project description: http://xneb.org/mabe/xnebmisc/home/vario-project-3.html or https://sites.google.com/view/xneb-project-logs/home/vario-project-3

 ![](img/v3_C-60.jpg)